-When considering how much does metal roofing cost for Galvalume steel is priced similar to galvanized steel.
-However, with our coated galvalume panels you get more bang for your buck since it does not fade like the color on a painted roof does.
+Galvalume steel is priced similarly to galvanized steel.
+However, with our coated panels you get more bang for your buck since it does not fade in high temperatures like a painted roof does.
 Metal roofing is generally more affordable than other traditional standing seam metal roofing methods and lasts much longer.

 Painted roofs fade much more quickly, but Galvalume keeps its color.
 Many people recognize this fact, which is why we at Maverick Steel sell more coated metal.
 People know that their painted roof will fade faster and that they will only have to pay even more to get it repainted down the road.